The Desert Music and Other Poems

 The Desert Music and Other Poems was a 1954 Random House book collecting 1949-54 poems by the American modernist poet/writer William Carlos Williams.
 It is now collected, along with Pictures from Brueghel and Other Poems (1962) and Journey to Love (1955), in the New Directions paperback Pictures from Brueghel and other poems by William Carlos Williams: Collected Poems 1950-1962.

+The book was a Finalist for the National Book Awards 1955 for Poetry.

+Desert Music was written after Williams recovered from a stroke in 1952.

+Kenneth Rexroth called the title poem "an explicit statement of the irreducible humaneness of the human being."